gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## spanLeft

-Split an array into two parts:
+Split a `ReadonlyArray` into two parts:

 1. the longest initial subarray for which all elements satisfy the specified predicate
 2. the remaining elements